sijucj/spry/service/controls-explorer/README.md

         FROM uniform_resource_iso_27001_v3 as cntl;

--- view for soc2 controls details complaince explorer
+-- View for SOC2 controls details compliance explorer

 DROP VIEW IF EXISTS soc2_control;